Charlie Chaplin: Final works and renewed appreciation

 In the last two decades of his career, Chaplin concentrated on re-editing and scoring his old films for re-release, along with securing their ownership and distribution rights.
 In an interview he gave in 1959, the year of his 70th birthday, Chaplin stated that there was still "room for the Little Man in the atomic age".
 The first of these re-releases was The Chaplin Revue (1959), which included new versions of A Dog's Life, Shoulder Arms, and The Pilgrim.

 In America, the political atmosphere began to change and attention was once again directed to Chaplin's films instead of his views.
 In July 1962, the New York Times published an editorial stating, "We do not believe the Republic would be in danger if yesterday's unforgotten little tramp were allowed to amble down the gangplank of a steamer or plane in an American port".
 The same month, Chaplin was invested with the honorary degree of Doctor of Letters by the universities of Oxford and Durham.
 In November 1963, the Plaza Theater in New York started a year-long series of Chaplin's films, including Monsieur Verdoux and Limelight, which gained excellent reviews from American critics.
-September 1964 saw the release of Chaplin's memoir, My Autobiography, which he had been working on since 1957.
+September 1964 saw the release of Chaplin's memoir, My Autobiography, which he had been drafting since 1957.
 The 500-page book became a worldwide best-seller.
 It focused on his early years and personal life, and was criticised for lacking information on his film career.

 Shortly after the publication of his memoir, Chaplin began work on A Countess from Hong Kong (1967), a romantic comedy based on a script he had written for Paulette Goddard in the 1930s.
 Set on an ocean liner, it starred Marlon Brando as an American ambassador and Sophia Loren as a stowaway found in his cabin.
 The film differed from Chaplin's earlier productions in several aspects.
 It was his first to use Technicolor and the widescreen format, while he concentrated on directing and appeared on-screen only in a cameo role as a seasick steward.
 He also signed a deal with Universal Pictures and appointed his assistant, Jerome Epstein, as the producer.
 Chaplin was paid $600,000 director's fee as well as a percentage of the gross receipts.
 A Countess from Hong Kong premiered in January 1967, to unfavourable reviews, and was a box-office failure.
 Chaplin was deeply hurt by the negative reaction to the film, which turned out to be his last.